ThunderFly-aerospace/docs/index.md

 # Documentation website for ThunderFly products

 At [ThunderFly s.r.o.](https://www.thunderfly.cz/), we're dedicated to advancing UAV technology with our innovative product lines.
-Our solutions enhance UAV capabilities through precise sensors and specialized avionics devices.
+Our solutions enhance UAV capabilities through sensors and specialized avionics devices.
 Explore our offerings to find the perfect fit for your technical needs.

 ## ThunderFly instruments

 ![UAV autogyro during flight](https://raw.githubusercontent.com/ThunderFly-aerospace/TF-G2/4s/doc/img/TF-G2_fly_clouds.jpg)

-Our state-of-the-art measurement solutions are at the forefront of UAV technology.
-These tools are essential for high-level atmospheric measurements, offering unparalleled accuracy and reliability.
-Our comprehensive solutions include:
+Our state-of-the-art measurement solutions of UAV technology.
+These tools are designed for atmospheric measurements, offering accuracy and reliability.
+Our solutions include:

 - **Measuring Devices Carriers**: Our autogyro carriers (TF-G1, [TF-G2](/instruments/TF-G2) and [TF-G250](/instruments/TF-G250)) are engineered for stability in adverse weather conditions.
-- **TF-ATMON Toolchain**: Transform data into actionable insights with our advanced processing software, tailored for atmospheric analysis.
+- **[TF-ATMON Toolchain](/instruments/TF-ATMON)**: Transform data into actionable insights with our advanced processing software, tailored for atmospheric analysis.
-- **Software Simulator**: Prepare for your measuring campaigns with our realistic software simulator, ensuring your mission's success.
+- **TF-Simulator**: Prepare for your measuring campaigns with our software simulator, ensuring your mission's success.

-Whether you're conducting research or commercial operations, our instruments provide the reliability and precision you need.

 ## ThunderFly avionics

-Elevate your UAV's performance with our [avionics line](/avionics), featuring small, powerful hardware devices.
+Improve your UAV's performance with [ThunderFly avionics line](/avionics), featuring small, powerful hardware devices.
 These gadgets are designed to tackle specific technical tasks, from airspeed and temperature measurement to telemetry interconnection.
 Highlights include:

 - **On-board instruments**: Capture precise [RPM](/avionics/TFRPM01) or [airspeed](/avionics/TFSLOT01) data to optimize UAV performance and safety.
-- **Environmental Sensors**: Monitor dust, atmospheric pollution, or operational temperatures and humidity with high-accuracy sensors designed for accurate atmospheric data collection under diverse conditions.
+- **Environmental Sensors**: Monitor [dust, atmospheric pollution](/avionics/TFPM02/), or operational [temperatures and humidity](/avionics/TFHT01/) with high-accuracy sensors designed for atmospheric data collection.
 Customizable to fit various UAV models.
-- **Telemetry Interconnection Solutions**: Ensure seamless communication between UAVs and ground stations with our robust interconnection devices.
+- **Telemetry Interconnection Solutions**: Ensure seamless communication between UAVs and ground stations with our [robust telemetry modems](/avionics/TFSIK01/).

 ![UAV avionic component](https://raw.githubusercontent.com/ThunderFly-aerospace/TFSLOT01/TFSLOT01A/doc/img/TFSLOT_1_small.jpg)